WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: System Overview

 \subsubsection{System Performance Metric:}

-Two performance measures for our sleep monitoring analytics platform are \textbf{\textit{accuracy}} and \textbf{\textit{timeliness}}.
+Two performance measures are \textbf{\textit{accuracy}} and \textbf{\textit{timeliness}}.
 As reasoned in Section \ref{sec:approach}, our engine runs on an ensemble of models based on Bayesian change point detection to yield more acceptable accuracy despite working with weak priors.
 In Section \ref{sec:validation}, we present results from comparing the efficacy of \wisleeps compared to three baseline techniques (i.e., rule-based, normal and hierarchical priors) and tabulate the prediction accuracies in Table \ref{tab:metricAll}.

 To achieve timeliness in delivering a population-scale analytics solution, our model utilizes Metropolis-Hashtings algorithm \cite{chib1995understanding}, which estimates the parameters $T_{sleep}$ and $T_{awake}$ for one user in approximately 4 seconds.
 We demonstrate in Section \ref{sec:scalability} how \wisleeps is computationally efficient in producing predictive analytics of 10,000 on-campus student residents under 12 hours.
 While a single server is adequate to handle the processing needs on our campus, WiSleep uses a cluster to scale to larger user populations by parallelizing the analysis of user device traces across servers\footnote{Each server is a Dell PowerEdge R430 with 16 core 2.10 GHz Intel Xeon processor, 64GB RAM, 10 gigE network connections and local 1TB disk.}.
 In a practical use-case for our campus health administrators, \wisleeps can generate reports of sleep deprivation quickly enough to render pertinent insights.